MILITARY FOSTER PROGRAM

 How It Works – Fostering a Military Animal

-While the owner is deployed, the foster family provides owners with regular updates – at least once a month – on their pet’s well being, recent activities, and care in the fosters.
-These are sent via emails, texts, phone, facebook, post mail, or whatever works best for the owner!
-The updates always include a summary and often fosters can provide photographs or video — and the video of their best friend playing in the sunshine (with kids and bubbles!) may be the best thing that soldier sees all day.
+While the owner is deployed, the foster family provides owners with regular updates on their pet’s well being, recent activities, and care.
+These are sent via emails, texts, phone, Facebook, post mail, videos or whatever works best for the owner!
+The updates always include a summary and often fosters can provide photographs or video — and the video of their best friend playing in the sunshine may be the best thing that soldier sees all day.
 Giving our brave military personnel a connection to their friends left behind and a reason to come home is one of the best things PACT Foster Families can do for our country.

 Please contact email@example.com with any questions you may have.
 We are happy to hear from you.